sissaschool/xmlschema/doc/features.rst

 =======================

-From release v1.0.14 XSD 1.1 support has been added to the library through the class :class:`XMLSchema11`.
-You have to use this class for XSD 1.1 schemas instead the default class :class:`XMLSchema`, that is linked to XSD 1.0 validator :class:`XMLSchema10`.
+From release v1.0.14 XSD 1.1 support has been added to the library through the class :class:`xmlschema.XMLSchema11`.
+You have to use this class for XSD 1.1 schemas instead the default class :class:`xmlschema.XMLSchema`, that is linked to XSD 1.0 validator :class:`xmlschema.XMLSchema10`.

 The XSD 1.1 validator can be used also for validating XSD 1.0 schemas, except for a restricted set of cases related to content extension in a complexType (the extension